top of page

 Stretching and rolling are two popular methods used to manage IT band pain.
 However, these methods are not always effective, and there are several reasons why this may be the case:

-2. The IT band is not the root cause of the pain: While the IT band may be inflamed or irritated, it may not be the root cause of the pain.
-The pain may be due to poor running form, or weaknesses in other parts of the body, such as the quadriceps and glutes.
+The IT band is not the root cause of the pain: While the IT band may be inflamed or irritated, it may not be the core issue.
+Your pain may be due to poor running form, or weaknesses in other parts of the body, such as the quadriceps and glutes.

-3. Rolling can be painful: the lateral side of the thigh is very sensitive when pressure is applied to it.
+Rolling can be painful: the lateral side of the thigh is very sensitive when pressure is applied to it.
 From my experience, most people do not enjoy massage and foam rolling the IT band, and they do not get any significant improvement from doing so.
-For this reason, I would rather spare my patients the pain.

 What You Should Do Instead